Red Line Challenge

 Student Instructions

-Do not assume the memo is correct.
+Do not assume the brief is correct.
 Do not assume it is wrong.
-Treat every citation, every quotation, and every assertion that depends on authority as unverified until you have checked it against the source itself.
+Treat every citation, quotation, and assertion that depends on authority as unverified until you have checked it against the source itself.

 Instructor Notes